CASE STUDY

 Burntwood_

-More than 3,500 individual items of UXO were recovered from the site.
+Over the course of 12 months, more than 3,500 individual items of UXO were recovered from the site.
 Through a collaborative effort with the Health and Safety Executive and the local council, we formed a plan to destroy the items on-site using explosive demolitions.

-We stored hundreds of items of ordnance on-site in a protected UXO store, constructed to military and international standards of safety.
+Once an item of UXO was found, a dynamic threat assessment was made, and the item was dealt with accordingly, either being certified free from explosives (CFFE) or as UXO.
+We stored the items of ordnance on-site in a protected UXO store, constructed to military and international standards of safety.
 This stockpile of UXO was managed by former army ammunition technicians and bomb disposal officers.

 We completed over 100 explosive demolitions throughout the project, routinely destroying unsafe ordnance on-site across four or more demolitions per day.
 The quantity of explosives used never exceeded a total of 10kg, calculated through established safety distance formulae and using protective works.
-There was no safety incident involving UXO or the use of explosives throughout the project and the site was handed back to the client with an ALARP certificate.

 Need help with UXO but not sure where to start?_